NMBURobotics/botanbot_sim/docs/botanbot_sim/index.rst

    :alt: rqt landing screen

-(botanbot_sim)[https://github.com/jediofgever/botanbot_sim] is configured use vox_nav system for 3D navigation.
-If you are trying to setup your robot for use with vox_nav, botanbot_sim is  right place to look for.
+(botanbot_sim)[https://github.com/NMBURobotics/botanbot_sim] is configured use (vox_nav)[https://github.com/NMBURobotics/vox_nav] system for 3D navigation.
+If you are trying to setup your robot for use with (vox_nav)[https://github.com/NMBURobotics/vox_nav], (botanbot_sim)[https://github.com/NMBURobotics/botanbot_sim] is right place to look for.
-A RQT based gui is also provided in botanbot_gui, through this gui it is possible to send goal commands to action server(NavigateToPose) of vox_nav.
-If using simulation, botanbot_gazebo includes sensor plugins.
+A RQT based gui is also provided in (botanbot_gui)[https://github.com/NMBURobotics/botanbot_sim/tree/main/botanbot_gui], through this gui it is possible to send goal commands to action server(NavigateToPose) of vox_nav.